joernkuhlenkamp/hadoop-training/README.md

 A Docker-based Hadoop-cluster for education, training, and testing.

-## Prerequisites
+## Requirements
 This setup has been tested on Docker host machines with the below specifications.
 While it should work on a number of additonal setups, additional configuration and sizing might be necessary.

 - Computing Resources
   - Architecture: amd64